Transversal Clifford and T-gate codes of short length and high distance: Conclusion

 \section{Conclusion}

-We construct two types of qubit stabilizer codes that, to our knowledge, are the shortest to realize certain transversal gates for their distance. \begin{enumerate} \item Leveraging the well-established class of (classical) quadratic residue (QR) codes, we identify a family of \([[n,1,d]]\) QR CSS codes of distance up to \(31\) as the shortest qubit stabilizer codes with such distance to realize the full Clifford group transversally.
-We outline how to extend these codes to an infinite family with growing distance.

-\item Plugging these codes into a doubling procedure ~\cite{betsumiya_triply_2012,bravyi_doubled_2015,haah_towers_2018}, we construct a family of triply even codes which showcase growing distance with the lowest qubit overhead of any known examples.
-To our knowledge, these are the shortest qubit stabilizer codes with such distance to realize a \(\texttt T\)-gate transversally.
-They fall into the class of triorthogonal~\cite{bravyi_magic-state_2012,haah_towers_2018,nezami_classification_2022} and, more generally, CSS-T~\cite{rengaswamy_optimality_2020,andrade_css-t_2023,camps-moreno_algebraic_2024,berardini_structure_2024,rengaswamy_classical_2020} codes. \end{enumerate} Our triply even family can be utilized as a component of magic state distillation protocols~\cite{bravyi_universal_2005,reichardt_quantum_2005,reichardt_error-detection-based_2009,reichardt_quantum_2009,campbell_roads_2017}.
-QR based codes are expected to perform better than the general self-dual code family which, based on their parameters, exhibit a distillation cost scaling exponent $\gamma=\log_d(n/k)\rightarrow 2$ in the asymptotic limit.
+Our weak triply even and triorthogonal families can be utilized as a component of magic state distillation protocols~\cite{bravyi_universal_2005,reichardt_quantum_2005,reichardt_error-detection-based_2009,reichardt_quantum_2009,campbell_roads_2017}.
+These codes are expected to perform better than the general self-dual code based family which, based on their parameters, exhibit a distillation cost scaling exponent $\gamma=\log_d(n/k)\rightarrow 2$ in the asymptotic limit.
 However, the exact scaling of their qubit overhead with distance (and thus, the value of $\gamma$) remains an open question.

-The constructed triply even codes are also compatible with the code conversion protocol of~\cite{sullivan_code_2024} which allows universal fault-tolerant computation without distillation.
+The constructed weak triply even codes are also compatible with the code conversion protocol of~\cite{sullivan_code_2024} which allows universal fault-tolerant computation without distillation.

-Optimal self dual codes (i.e., codes which saturate the distance upper bound in Theorem~\ref{thm:sd_distancebound}) only allow CSS code distances of the form $d=4m+3$ for $m\in\mathbb{Z}$.
+Extremal self-dual codes only allow CSS code distances of the form $d=4m+3$ for $m\in\mathbb{Z}$.
 It would be interesting to look for doubly even CSS codes with distances $4m+1$ that are shorter than quantum QR codes with distances $4m+3$ for the same $m$.
-Such codes, in conjunction with the QR codes, would immediately yield shorter triply even codes under the doubling map.
+Such codes, in conjunction with the QR codes, would immediately yield shorter weak triply even codes under the doubling map.
 The sole notable example used here is the $[[17,1,5]]$ \eczoohref[color code]{488_color}~\cite{bombin_topological_2006} based on the square-octagon lattice.
 It is a doubly even, distance five degenerate code which fills in the gap between distance three and seven quantum QR codes.
 We leave filling the rest of the gaps as an exciting open question for future work.